lmmqxyx404/Learning_Note/vim.md

 # modes
-There are three modes command mode, insert mode, last line mode number+dd delete multiple lines.
+There are three modes
+1. command mode
+2. insert mode
+3. last line mode

 # different keyword value means various effect
 G cursor jump to the last line of the file.